wtremmel/networking-basics-lab/wireshark-lab/doc/00-setup.md

   - you now see the complete TCP conversation only
     - check the search line

+For IPv6:
+- you have to add a NAT rule, it is in the file
+- execute `./05-v6-http -n X`
+- note that the filter `http` works for v4 and v6

 #### HTTPS

 - https is encrypted